 Skordalia is a beautiful, savory flavorful Greek dish that is typically made from potatoes or day-old bread, lots of garlic, almonds and lemon juice.
-I use rutabaga in place of potatoes to whip up this smooth, super easy and totally divine Keto Skordalia!
+I use rutabaga as a potato substitute to whip up this smooth, super easy and totally divine Keto Skordalia recipe!

-Skordalia is commonly used as a dip or spread, but can also be used as a side dish or even as a replacement for rice.
-I like to top it with thick stew, stir frys or even shrimp and sausage.
+Skordalia is typically a greek bread dip or spread, but can also be used as a side dish or even as a keto rice substitute.
+I like to top it with thick stew, like my Keto Irish Stew.
+You could also top with stir frys or even shrimp and sausage.
 It can be served hot or cold, depending on what you’re serving it with.
-This recipe makes a totally low-carb skordalia that you will fall in love with, with only 5g net carbs per serving.
+This recipe makes a keto side dish that you will fall in love with, and has only 5g net carbs per serving.

 While my version of that dish will be in another recipe, I had to start off with the skordalia part.